OpenConext/OpenConext-deploy/README.md

 These steps for setting up are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.
 While it is possible to deploy OpenConext using other environments, currently it is unsupported.

-To encrypt and decrypt values use the scripts in `./scripts/encrypt.sh` and `./scripts/encrypt-file.sh`.
-Run them without arguments to see the help.

 ## Install Vagrant and VirtualBox

 VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product, downloads and user manual can be found on the [VirtualBox website](https://www.virtualbox.org/wiki/Downloads).